 TA2.1.2-B.2 1: Alarms MUST be sufficient to enable detection and diagnosis of components that require maintenance by a trained technician.
+The voting system MUST provide detailed sufficient information to allow for a voting technician to detect and to diagnose a problem with the voting device.

-TA2.1.2-B.2 2: Indicators MUST be sufficient to enable detection and diagnosis of components that require maintenance by a trained technician.
+TA2.1.2-B.2 2: Any alarms or other lindicators used by the voting system MUST be sufficient to enable detection and diagnosis of components that require maintenance by a trained technician.

-TA2.1.2-B.4 1: Field maintainable components MUST not require the use of specialized tools to access or replace.
+TA2.1.2-B.34 1: Field maintainable components MUST not require the use of specialized proprietary tools to access or replace.